SABS-R3/software-engineering-day1/_episodes/05-ide-vscode.md

 ~~~
 {: .output}

 If we want to duplicate how other traditional languages implement`for` loops, Python has a built-in function called `range()` which can generate a sequence of numbers.
-Create a new Python file called `range.py` e.g.:
+Create a new Python file called `range.py` and put in it, for example:

 ~~~
 for x in range(1, 10, 2):